Pelvic and Coccyx Pain

 We are specialised in rehabilitation treatment programmes for pelvic floor pain, abdominal muscle diastisis, incontinence, pre-natal and post-partum pelvic girdle pain, pelvic organ prolapse, sexual pain and dysfunction.

-Symptoms of Musculoskeletal Coccyx and Pelvic Pain we routinely successfully treat at Sayer Clinics London.
+Symptoms of musculoskeletal Coccyx and Pelvic Pain we routinely and successfully treat at Sayer Clinics London:

 Our patients typically suffer from 2 or more of these symptoms:

 Low back pain

 Urinary Frequency - Urgency - Hesitancy